 - Who was Antonio Tarsia and from whom did he learn how to compose?.
 In: Barocco padano 7.
 Atti del XV Convegno internazionale sulla musica italiana nei secoli XVII-XVIII, Milano, 14-16 luglio 2009, ed.by Alberto Colzani, Andrea LUPPI and Maurizio Padoan (Contributi musicologici del Centro Ricerche dell'A.M.I.S., 19), 413-451.
 Como: A.M.I.S. [i. e.]
 Antiquae musicae Italicae studiosi, 2012.

-The music of religious orders on the Slovenian territory from the 16th c. to their abolition (fundamental research project • 2003–2005)
+The music of religious orders on the Slovenian territory from the 16th century to their abolition (temeljni_raziskovalni • 01. january 2003 - 31. december 2005)